sannepetersvirtualgraphicdesigner/react-weather-app-sp2_2/README.md

 ## Next release

 - Dark and Light theme
 - Mobile proof

 ## Special thanks/credits to

+- Divyanshu013 for your animated Weather Icons
 - Julia K. and Valeria S. for concept
 - SheCodes for such a helpful and great coding course